apache/whimsy/DEPLOYMENT.md

 The contents of this repository are deployed to the following VM: https://whimsy.apache.org/.

-The new VM is based on Ubuntu 14.04 (the current Whimsy is based on Ubuntu 12.04), and is more completely managed by Puppet.
+This VM is based on Ubuntu 14.04 and is managed by Puppet.
 The puppet definition is contained in the following files:

  * https://github.com/apache/infrastructure-puppet/blob/deployment/data/nodes/whimsy-vm2.apache.org.yaml